WesProL/wesprol-compiler/README.md

 `int`, `float`, `bool`, `char`, `type`: **always** live on the stack.

+`byte` also lives on the stack, you should only handle bytes with streams!

 `string`, `array`, `error`, Object: **always** live on the heap and need to be manually freed with the `delete` keyword.